 Also known as the motherhood penalty, the motherhood gap refers to the disadvantages that many women face in the workplace after having children.

-Many new mothers may need to work part time to accommodate for childcare, for example, which means they might earn less and be at a disadvantage when it comes to progressing compared to their male colleagues.
+Many new mothers may need to work part-time to accommodate for childcare, for example, which means they might earn less and be at a disadvantage when it comes to progressing compared with their male colleagues.

-As outlined in a report published by the Institute for Fiscal Studies on Wednesday, many new mothers may choose to work closer to home, which can reduce their job opportunities and give them less access to productive, high-paying firms.
+As outlined in a report published by the Institute for Fiscal Studies in 2019, many new mothers may choose to work closer to home, which can reduce their job opportunities and give them less access to productive, high-paying firms.

 This has been proven by research into average commuting times among women, which typically fall after childbirth, the IFS report states.

 “Offering all jobs as flexible would remove the barriers faced by women who are more likely to have to negotiate flexible working or accept part-time jobs that are often low-paid,” explains the EHRC spokesperson.

 “Creating workplaces with flexible cultures will increase opportunities for everyone, giving people greater choice about the role they play both at work and at home.”

 Encouraging men and women to share childcare responsibilities by making paternity leave a more enticing incentive will also help rectify the balance, they add.

 How can we close the gender pay gap?